luisaueHU/luisauehu.github.io/_pages/publications.md

 Policies of Inequity.
 A Global History of Diarrheal Diseases (Book project).

 How Professions Maintain Coloniality.
 The History of Travel Medicine.

-(with Florian Börgel): Legitimation in the Digital Age.
-When are IOs Heard on Twitter?
-Domination and Diarrheal Diseases.
-Toward a Classical Realist Theory of Expertise.